What is Corporate Governance?

 The council remains under a statutory duty to promote and maintain high standards of conduct for its elected and co-opted members and, as a result of the Act, the previous standards regime has been radically changed.
 As a result, the Council has put in place new arrangements to deal with matters of ethics, probity and Members conduct.

-From 1 July 2012, all standards matters are handled under these standards and conduct arrangements, including a revised Code of Conduct and the involvement of a Designated Independent Person.
+All standards matters are handled under these standards and conduct arrangements, including a Code of Conduct and the involvement of a Designated Independent Person.

 On these pages, you will find out information on the Council's ethical and governance framework, including codes of conduct for members and officers of the council, and information about the governance committee.